 History of Bell Ringing

 Bells have been rung in celebration since they were invented thousands of years ago.
 Towards the end of the middle ages bells suspended in church towers would be chimed, calling people to worship, by pulling a rope attached to a lever fixed to the bell.
 This ringing was random in nature as little, if any, control could be exercised over the timing of the swinging bell.
 Later bells were mounted on a quadrant bringing an element of control but it wasn't until the 17th century that bells were mounted on a full wooden wheel with a Stay and Slider to enable full circle ringing under control with the bell able to come to rest in the upward position.
 Complex methods soon followed where the order that the bells would ring changed each time the rope was pulled.
 These methods, of which there are hundreds, with names such as Grandsire, Stedman and Reverse Canterbury, can be rung for just a few minutes or extended for several hours depending on the ambition of the band to complete one without stopping or mistake.
 Full circle bell ringing is essentially an English tradition and has established it's place in history through it's use not only for worship and service to the church but also for celebrations of local, national and international events.
 Bell ringing as a traditional skill, like any other, takes time to learn but once the ringer is competent they will be welcomed in any tower anywhere in the world to join a band of like minded people who enjoy the art.
 In some areas of the country bell ringing is flourishing with ringers of all ages taking part, however many rural areas are finding that recruitment of people into ringing, to perpetuate this traditional art, is challenging and therefore in danger of dying out.
-Bell ringing is fun; it's also a secular, leisure, activity with many groups and societies ringing bells for social reasons and for the mathematical challenge that bell towers with higher numbers of bells offer.
+Bell ringing is fun; as well as service to the Church it's also a secular, leisure, activity with many groups and societies ringing bells for social reasons and for the mathematical challenge that bell towers with higher numbers of bells offer.

 More information can be found here